mozilla/awsboxen/README.rst

 These are the things that don't work yet, in roughly the order I plan to attempt working on them:

+  * Refactor projinfo.js to split up helper functions from the main module
+     * maybe also re-name it to something specific to template loading, like "template".
+  * Reading of parameters from a file; also from an encrypted file.
+     * this seems like a nice way to handle secrets
   * Controllable logging/verbosity so that you can get feedback during the execution of various commands.
   * Try to read the event stream during creation/teardown, for better